-H0: No significant difference exists in the readiness to change scores between men voluntarily entering batterer treatment and men court-ordered to treatment (the difference is zero.)
+H_0 : No significant difference exists in the readiness to change scores between men voluntarily entering batterer treatment and men court-ordered to treatment (the difference is zero.)

 This null hypothesis could be rejected in either of two scenarios: either the voluntary entry group has higher readiness to change scores OR the voluntary entry group has lower readiness to change scores compared to the court-ordered group.
 In statistical terms, this means that we would be working with the probability of the result being either in the 2.5% tail above the mean or in the 2.5% tail below the mean (if we apply the α =.05 decision rule).
-This is what is meant by a two-tailed test-the null hypothesis would be rejected by a result landing in either of the two tails (values falling in either of the red areas of the curve below); values landing anywhere else would result in failure to reject the null hypothesis.
+This is what is meant by a two-tailed test-the null hypothesis would be rejected by a result landing in either of the two tails (values falling in either of the red areas of the curve below), and values anywhere else would lead to a "fail to reject the null hypothesis" decision.

-However, there exists another possible alternative hypothesis (H_a) , depending on what the investigators think about the research question:
+However, there exists another possible alternative hypothesis (H_a), depending on what the investigator is thinking about the research question:

-H_a: the voluntary entry group's readiness scores will be significantly greater than the court-ordered group's scores.
+H_a: the voluntary entry group's readiness scores will be greater than the court-ordered group's scores.

-This changes the null hypothesis (H_0) to the following:
+This changes the null hypothesis (H0) to the following:

-H0: the voluntary entry group's readiness scores will not be significantly greater than the court-ordered group's scores.
+H_0 : the voluntary entry group's readiness scores will not be greater than the court-ordered group's scores.